What Are On-Ear Headphones?

 How well defined each element of sound is.
-For example, a pair of headphones with outstanding clarity will allow you to hear parts of the mix-down that you can't really even hear with other headphones because they are so subtle.
-Clarity is a key element to professional studio headphones.
+For example, a pair of headphones with outstanding clarity will allow you to hear parts of the mix-down that you often can't really hear in very cheap headphones because these sounds are so subtle.
+Clarity is a key element to professional studio and audiophile headphones.

 Noise Isolation is a term used to describe headphones that block out sound very well by virtue of their design.
 There is no battery or power needed for noise isolation headphones.
-It is generally the fit or way that they cover your ears that provides the isolation from outside sounds.
+It is generally the fit or way that they cover your ears (or seal into your ear canals) that provides the isolation from outside sounds.